nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
-chicken has been updated to 'chicken breast'!
+'chicken' has been updated to 'chicken breast'!
 ____________________________________________________________
 ```

 Example of usage (selecting **no**):